Obama delivers 'Amazing Grace' at funeral of slain pastor

 After the hymn, Obama called out the names of the Charleston shooting victims into the microphone.
 The crowd responded "Yes," to every name.
 The cadence of his speech was more like that of a sermon than an address.

-Obama made frequent reference to God's grace and the failure of the Charleston alleged killer Dylann Roof, 21, to sow bitterness, as witnessed by the forgiveness shown by the victims' families.
+Obama made frequent reference to God's grace and the failure of the Charleston alleged killer Dylann Roof to sew bitterness, as witnessed by the forgiveness shown by the victims' families.

 "It was a powerful, powerful speech," said David Rivers, 68, a health professor who was in the crowd.
 "He had a little reverend in him too.
 Sounded like Reverend Obama," he added.